App icons and branding

 init creates purgetss/brand/ (alongside fonts/ and images/) so the folder is already there the first time you look for it, even before you've dropped in a logo.

 PurgeTSS auto-discovers logo files under this folder, the same way purgetss/fonts/ works for fonts.
-Drop files with these names and you're done — no flags, no config:
+Drop files with these names and you're done:

 purgetss/brand/